 sudo apt install ppa-purge sudo ppa-purge ppa:qbittorrent-team/qbittorrent-stable

-To remove the PPA, launch “Software & Updates” utility and navigate to “Other Software” tab.
+To remove the PPA, launch the “Software & Updates” utility and navigate to the “Other Software” tab.

 If you like this tutorial, please share it with your friends on social media.
 Share your experience and suggestions in the comment below.